 Do not attempt to move the gear shift from the neutral (N) starting position until the engine idles down completely.
-The ARGO is equipped with an automatic clutch that is activated by engine speed.
 If the engine idle speed is too high, the transmission will grind during gear engagement.

 Driving Straight Ahead

 The handlebar is spring loaded to return to a centered position.
 At this location, no braking is applied to either of the steering calipers.
 It is at this position that the handlebar should be when driving straight ahead.
 Apply the throttle slowly until the clutch system engages and the vehicle moves forward.